1. Processes are going unfinished

-Processes need to be comprehensibly mapped from end to end so that participants have a complete grasp on the framework in which their work is performed.
-When processes stop making it to completion, this typically indicates that steps, inputs or outputs are missing.
+Processes need to be comprehensibly mapped from end to end so that participants have a complete grasp of the framework in which their work is performed.
+When processes stop making it to completion, this typically indicates that steps, inputs, or outputs are missing.
 Progress is not possible until the inputs and outputs needed to fulfill the objectives of a process are plainly defined.

 2. Your team is dependent on paper forms or Excel spreadsheets

 While it makes sense to rely on spreadsheets for simple data entry, managing complex data within spreadsheets can prove counterproductive.
 Your team ends up wasting time collecting data from various spreadsheets for complex reports.
 Pipefy can provide your business with a framework to move data away from human-error spreadsheets into a system that allows you to customize and gain greater control of data while saving tons of time.
 You can even integrate Excel with process management platforms like Pipefy.